NHS Dental Charges – The charge you pay depends on the treatment you need to keep your mouth, gums and teeth healthy.

 This covers everything listed in Bands 1 and 2 above, plus crowns, dentures and bridges.

 Free NHS dental treatment or help with health costs

 You may be eligible for help with all or part of the costs of your NHS dental treatment.
-To see if this applies to you, see the leaflet NHS dental services in England, which is available from any NHS dental practice or from: www.gov.uk/government/publications/leaflet-and-poster-on-nhs-dental-services
+To see if this applies to you, see the leaflet NHS dental services in England, which is available any NHS dental practice or visit the NHS website at www.nhs.uk/healthcosts or call 0300 330 1343.

 For further information on NHS dental services and dental charges, see the leaflet NHS dental services in England or the dental services section of the NHS Choices website www.nhs.uk, or ask your NHS England Area Team for help.